Lina Bo Bardi: Teatro Oficina

 The Teatro Oficina was designed by Bo Bardi in 1984.
 She was commissioned to turn a burnt office building in São Paulo into a theatre.
 The building was designed for the theatre group with the same name whom were an important part of the Tropicalia movement of the late 1960s.
 Tropicalia strived for change and a way for Brazil to escape its colonial past.
 They used theater to try and understand their Brazilian heritage.
 Bo Bardi designed the new space almost completely out of painted scaffolding.
 The design references the construction of sets in a theatre space.
 The theatre does not have conventional seats, which leads to bad sight lines.
 Architectural critiques have stated that this does not take away from the theatre experience but enhances it with intensity.
 The heavy wooden seats are designed in a circle at center stage and the stage is very narrow.
 Initially, the theatre was designed for experimental director, Zé Celso, who has said that the idea of the space came to him in an acid trip.
 The theatre is often used by experimental performers who work around the space.
 The design of the theatre is meant to make the viewer feel as though they are engaged with the act on the stage.

 Furniture design

 In 1948, Bo Bardi founded the Studio de Arte e Arquitetura Palma with Giancarlo Palanti (1906–77) to design economical furniture of pressed wood or plastic manufactured by Pau Brasil Ltda., the fabrication studio they opened, and through which they furnished the São Paulo Museum of Art's first headquarters.
 In the 1950s, Bardi began designing metal-framed furniture with upholstered seats and backs.
 Her most famous design is the 1951 upholstered bowl chair on a metal frame.
+Pianeta Design has written of her design that it received positive reviews in 1951, but only two original prototypes remain of the initial design as it was not initially put into production.
+In 2012, Italian Furniture brand Arper recreated 500 pieces of the limited edition Bowl Chair.
+Arper engaged in intensive dialogues with the Institute Lina Bo e P.M.
+Bardi evaluating the original iterations for size, interior structure, upholstery detailing – down to the quality and size of the stitching – and softness of the seat.
+Every detail, down to the small leather covers placed around the round steel frame of the chair to hold it in place, was carefully reinterpreted.
+Arper explored different modes of interpretation of color for this touchstone of Brazilian modernist design.

 Later designs, such as her 1967 Cadeira Beira de Estrada (Roadside Chair), inspired by the vernacular designs she observed during her travels in the northeast of Brazil, embody an unofficial aesthetic with simplicity of design and reduction and rawness of material.
 She often used plywood and native Brazilian woods in her designs.
 Bardi wanted each object to display its own "natural logic."